Mahabir Singh Guddu

 Mahabir Singh Guddu (born 10 October 1961) is an Indian folk artist, singer, and actor from Haryana.
-He is known for his contributions to Haryanvi folk music and dance, particularly through performances of traditional genres such as Shiv Gaayan.
+He is known for his contributions to Haryanvi folk music and dance.
 In 2024, he was awarded the Padma Shri, India's fourth-highest civilian honour, for his contributions to the arts.

-Career

-Guddu began performing at the age of 11.
-His early career included participation in cultural festivals, notably winning first prize in the folk performance Paniharin at the All India Inter University Youth Festival in Jaipur in 1980.
-He has worked with All India Radio Rohtak and the North Zone Cultural Centre (NZCC).

-His work includes the performance and preservation of traditional Haryanvi dance forms such as Ghoda Naach (also known as Kacchi Ghodi).
+His work includes the performance and preservation of traditional Haryanvi dances.

-Guddu has performed at various cultural events, including the Surajkund Mela, and has performed internationally.
+Guddu has performed at Surajkund Mela.

-Filmography

-Guddu has acted in a few regional films, including: